Innovation Awards Entry Guidelines

 - Each judge reads the information sent by the entrant before arriving at the show and s/he comes to the first meeting prepared to create a short list among the dozens of products to be inspected.
 The short list is usually around 25 to 30 entries.
 Some products may be viewed by one or two judges to rule them onto or off of the short list.
 To develop the short list, judges look at product brochures and the short description of the product and rely on their knowledge and research of competing products.
 This is where your product description is of vital importance.
 A good description of the product’s innovative qualities will usually get the product on the short list — promotional language will not.

 - Usually inspection is done the day before the show opens although each show has a slightly different schedule depending on the amount of entries and the logistics behind the show.
-At each booth that is visited, the judges expect to find someone who can give a concise description of the innovation and who can answer technical questions.
-If you made the short list, you will be contacted and a time will be set for you to be at your booth.
+Therefore, a representative must be avaialble to provide a concise description of the innovation and answer technical questions.
+This person must be available at the minimum, by phone two days prior to the show open.

 - At the awards ceremony, each winner receives a trophy and is asked to stay until the proceedings are over so that photographs may be taken.
 Please contact NMMA for information on using these photos.

 - No products will be accepted or considered after the entry deadline.

 - Winners are chosen by all judges working together.
 If you did not win, please contact NMMA.
 The judges give their time freely and voluntarily and are under no obligation to discuss the deliberation for any particular product/category.